-When you are consulted, it is important that before ruling, you are at least 90% certain that you had the requisite perspective to rule properly.
 It is your job to ensure that at least one of the crew is in proper position to confidently rule on any particular play or situation.
 However, if no crew member is sufficiently confident on a ruling, it is preferable to return the disc to the thrower for a do-over than to make an educated (or uneducated) guess, which almost always adversely impacts players' confidence that rulings are being made correctly.
-If you are consulted on a play that you did not have a proper view or perspective, quickly check with other crew members who may have seen the play before implementing a do-over.
+If you are consulted on a play for which you did not have a proper view or perspective, quickly check with other crew members who may have seen the play before implementing a do-over.
 If crew members are repeatedly out of position to properly see plays (whether due to lack of hustle or otherwise), confer and adjust your positions and movements to the extent possible.
 Players will lose confidence in and respect for a crew that consistently resorts to do-overs in order to resolve contested situations.